 This part of the brain is responsible for learning and decision-making.

-Therefore, it’s best to do one task at a time rather than spread your brain too thin, as this not only helps you finish your job faster but also supports your memory and focus.
+Therefore, it’s best to do one task at a time rather than spread your brain too thin, as helps you finish your job faster and supports your memory and focus.

 Take Regular Short Breaks